QUARTER

 by the wing tips, is around the periphery of the coin.

-Great Seal of the United States.
-In what some have called
+taken from the Great Seal of the United States.
+In what

-colossal design blunder, Robert Scot placed the arrows in
+some have called colossal design blunder, Robert Scot placed

-the wrong talon.
-On the left side, the eagle’s right
+the arrows in the wrong talon.
+On the left side, the eagle’s

-have been placed in the left talon with the olive branch
+should have been placed in the left talon with the olive

-in the right.
-If this rearrangement was unintentional, it
+branch in the right.
+If this rearrangement was unintentional,

 get its symbolism correct.
 If this was a deliberate rearrangement,